Candidate Frequently Asked Questions

 I want to review my opponent's petitions.
 What do I do?

-Nomination Petitions are available for public inspection and purchase from the Elections Department.
-To check the signatures on candidate petitions against the Voter Registration records, you must:
+Nomination Petitions are available for public inspection and purchase from the Yavapai County Elections Department.
+To check the signatures on candidate petitions against the voter registration records, you must:

-1. Submit a Public Data Request Form with the Elections office.
+1. Submit a Public Records Request Form here with the Yavapai County Clerk of the Board at YCCBO@yavapaiaz.gov

 3. Schedule an appointment with the Voter Registration Department for use of their public computer.

-If you want to look at another candidate’s petitions and do not want copies, you can do so under direct supervision of Elections Department staff, but you cannot use this option if you want to check the signatures against the Voter Registration records.
+If you want to view another candidate’s petitions but do not want copies, you can do so under direct supervision of Yavapai County Elections Department staff.
+This option is not available if you want to check the signatures against the Voter Registration records.

 I’ve decided to run for office, what do I need to know?

-1. First, find out who your filing office is and where they are located.
-Not all candidates file at the County Elections office.
+1. Locate your filing office.
+Not all candidates file at the Yavapai County Elections Office.
 It depends on which elected position you’re interested in.
 See also: Where do I get my candidate paperwork and where do I file? (below)

-2. Pull a candidate packet.
-The packet contains all the forms and information you need to run for office.
+2. Download a candidate packet.
+The candidate packets contain forms and information to run for office.
 See also: Where do I get my candidate paperwork and where do I file? (below)

-4. File a Statement of Interest - This form must be filed before you start circulating petitions.
+3. File a Statement of Interest - This form must be filed before you start collecting petition signatures.

-If I am an independent, can I be a Precinct Committeeman?
+If I am a nonpartisan candidate, can I run for Precinct Committeeman?

-No. You must be registered to vote with one of the political parties recognized in the State to be a Precinct Committeeman for that party.
-For a list of the current recognized parties, please see signature requirements sheet in the Precinct Committeeman Packet here.
+No. You must be registered to vote with one of the recognized political parties in the precinct A.R.S 16-822(A).
+For a list of the current recognized political parties, please see signature requirements sheet in the Precinct Committeeman Packet here.

-If I don't win in the Primary Election, can I run as an independent or write-in in the General Election?
+If I don't win in the Primary Election, can I run as a nonpartisan candidate or write-in in the General Election?

-No. If you don’t “win” the Primary, or if you don’t get enough signatures to qualify for the Primary, you cannot run as a write-in or as an “Independent” candidate in the General Election.
+No. If you don’t “win” the Primary, or if you don’t get enough signatures to qualify for the Primary, you cannot run as a write-in or as a nonpartisan candidate in the General Election.

 For more information see A.R.S. §16-312 and A.R.S. §16-341